THE 360 ROUTE

 Average duration: 8 - 9 hours

-End of day hotel: Comitas Tramuntana, Platja Fornells (10 miles by minibus from Arenal - 1500 hrs start)
+End of day hotel: Comitas Tramuntana, Platja Fornells (10 miles by minibus from Arenal)

 —

-DAY 2: The ‘build up’ day - Arenal d’en Castell to Platja Fornells (0945 or 1015 hrs start on the Cami de Cavalls)
+DAY 2: The ‘Build Up’ day - Arenal d’en Castell to Platja Cavalleria (0900 or 0945 hrs departure from the hotel)

 We transport you 10 miles (by road) back to Arenal d’en Castell to rejoin the Cami de Cavalls.
 This is an ‘active recovery’ day to allow you to keep your legs moving but not get too tired as tomorrow is the big one!
-More breathtaking coastline and then into a long peaceful green/ woodland stretch before the last few miles on the road into Fornells.
+More breathtaking coastline and then into a long peaceful green/ woodland stretch before a few miles on the road into Platja Fornells and then a short undulating coastal hop to Platja de Cavalleria car park where we collect you from.

-Hilly or Flat: Mainly flat.
-Half off road, Half on road
+Hilly or Flat: Mainly flat with a few undulations on the off road sections.
+Half off road, Half on road/pavement

-Any shops or supermarkets?: Yes, and a short day
+Any shops or supermarkets?: Yes, and a shorter day

-End of day hotel: Comitas Tramuntana, Platja Fornells (by foot)
+End of day hotel: Comitas Tramuntana, Platja Fornells (by transfer from Platja Cavalleria)

 —

-DAY 3: The ‘Beauty and the Beasts’ day (formally known as The ‘brutal’ day) - Platja Fornells to Cala Morell (0800 hrs start)
+DAY 3: The ‘Beauty and the Beasts’ day - Platja Cavalleria to Cala Morell (0830 or 0900 hrs departure from the hotel)

+We transport you a few miles back to Platja Cavalleria car park which is a short 10-15 minutes transfer.
 This is a day of 3 parts.
 The first part is full of beautiful beaches and gentle hills.
 The second part has some very challenging ascents over and over again, beach to summit, beach to summit on repeat.
 The third part is through farmland with some cliff top walking to finish.
-Not for the faint hearted but some end up feeling a bit faint! :) On this day we offer 3 options – 1) the whole day, 2) The hilly bit only (first 14 miles) or, 3) the flatter bit (the last 8 miles).
-If you just want to do the last 8 miles we will take you by minibus to that point for a 1300 hrs start.
+Not for the faint hearted but some end up feeling a bit faint! :) If you just want to do the last 8 miles we will take you by minibus to that point for a 1300 hrs start.

 Hilly or Flat: Hilly.
 Lots of climbing and ascending in the 2nd third but, it flattens out a bit for the last 8 miles